Building Async Command Queues with asyncio for Lab Devices

 self._worker_task = asyncio.create_task(self._worker_loop(), name="device_queue_worker")

-async def stop(self, wait: bool = True) -> None:
+async def stop(self, *, drain: bool = True) -> None:

-if self._worker_task:
+if not self._worker_task:

 self._worker_task.cancel()